veracity/veracity-documentation/sections/vap/admin-tab/resource.md

 	<img src="assets/resource_actions.png"/>
 </figure>

+## To find a SAS token
+Your report can use Data Workbench data sets as data source.
+If it does, you will be prompted to provide a SAS token for this data set.

+To generate a SAS token in Data Workbench UI, follow [the instructions](https://developer.veracity.com/docs/section/dataworkbench/filestorage/filestorage#to-generate-a-sas-token).
+TO generate a SAS token with Data Workbench API, refer to the API specification:
+1. Under Datasets, call the `workspaces/{workspaceId}/datasets/{datasetId}/sas endpoint to get a readonly SAS token for a workspace dataset.
+Read endpoint information to learn about the mandatory parameters in the call.
+1. Under Storages, call the `/workspaces/{workspaceId}/shares/{shareId}/storage/sas to get a SAS token for a data set in File Storage that was shared with you.
+Read endpoint information to learn about the mandatory parameters in the call.

 ## File

 Once you have built your report in Power BI, you can upload it into VAP and share access to it with your clients.
 By default, VAP will use the data sources from the report, but you can override and update them when uploading a file.
 For details on data sources and security, go [here](../data.md).